dmcwo/Moon/about/index.md

 ## Hi there!
 I'm [Doug](http://dmcwo.com)

-Mostly a place to jot things down, this notebook is a rather experimental place for me to try to keep track of and hopefully reflect on the things I’m doing and creating.
-I'm hoping to write here about libraries, knowledge building communities, instructional design, the environmental factors that influence creativity and innovation, and the diverse practices of researchers and writers.
+This notebook is an experimental and evolving place for me to take notes on the things I’m doing and creating.
+I'm hoping to write here about learning, libraries, knowledge building communities, instructional design, the creative process, and the diverse practices of researchers and writers.

 Significant inspiration for this online notebook came from the discovery of several [open research notebooks](https://www.zotero.org/groups/543491/items/tag/notebook).